XPFarmers/invoice-generator/frontend/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Environment Configuration

+This project automatically handles API routing based on the environment:

+- **Development** (`npm run dev`): API calls go to `http://localhost:8080`
+- **Production** (`npm run build`): API calls use relative paths (same domain)

+The routing is configured in `src/utils/routes.ts` using Vite's built-in environment flags:
+- `import.meta.env.DEV` - true in development mode
+- `import.meta.env.PROD` - true in production mode

+### Development Server Setup

+The Vite dev server runs on port 3000 and includes a proxy configuration to forward API calls to your Go backend on port 8080.
+This means you can run both servers simultaneously:

+1. Start your Go backend: `go run main.go` (runs on port 8080)
+2. Start the frontend dev server: `npm run dev` (runs on port 3000)

+API calls from the frontend will be automatically proxied to the backend.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).